Calculation of LSAT Percentile

 - A 'raw score' in the range of 61-62 will result in a 'scaled score' of 155 which will subsequently result in a percentile rank of 63.9.

 In LSAT, difference in only a few marks can create a vast difference in your percentile score.
 A candidate receiving a percentile rank of 75 has given only 3 correct answers, in each section, compared to a candidate who has received a percentile rank of 50.
-Thus, it is a good idea to answer all questions in LSAT.
-Since, they are multiple choice questions it might help in guessing sometimes.
-Moreover, you will not be penalized for a wrong answer, so if your guess works then it will give you an edge over other candidates.
+Thus, it is a good idea to answer all the questions.
+Since, they are multiple choice questions, it might help in guessing sometimes.
+Moreover, there is no negative marking for a wrong answer, so if your guess works then it will give you an edge over other candidates.

 Finally, the law schools that you apply to will use this percentile score along with your GPA to develop an index score.
 This mathematical formula used to calculate this index score differs from college to college.
-However, a high LSAT percentile score will result in a high index score.
-Thus, before you apply to law schools ensure that you can interpret your LSAT percentile score, as this is the yardstick against which you can measure the probability of your admission application being accepted.
+However, a high percentage will result in a high index score.
+Thus, before you apply to law schools ensure that you can interpret your score, as this is the yardstick against which you can measure the probability of your admission application being accepted.